scanlime/thing-o-matic/README.md

 What to watch out for
 ---------------------

+If the SD card is fully inserted and has an "sjfwauto.gcd" file on it, that file will start running automatically after turning on the printer.
+This is usually how I run print jobs, but watch out for this if you turn on the printer and don't intend for it to start a job.
+I usually keep the SD card ejected when I'm not running a print job.
+If the printer is already on and you want to start a print, you can insert the card then tap the reset button on the side of the main board.
+The print job will start in a few seconds.

 The most common failure is for the pinch wheel to tear a hole in the plastic filament instead of pushing it.
 This could mean that the extruder is too cold, the feed rate is too fast, or the printer just doesn't like the cut of your jib.
 The 0.25mm nozzle is beautiful when it works, but it can be temperamental.